Travel Budget Guide

 How much money should I budget for a week in Guatemala?

-For a week in Guatemala, budget travelers should plan $175-280 (7 days × $25-40/day), mid-range travelers $420-700 (7 days × $60-100/day), and luxury travelers $1,050+ (7 days × $150+/day).
-Add 10-15% extra for unexpected expenses, souvenirs, and special activities.
+Budget travelers: $175-280 (7 × $25-40/day), mid-range: $420-700 (7 × $60-100/day), luxury: $1,050+ (7 × $150+/day).
+Add 10-15% for unexpected expenses.

 Final Thoughts on Guatemala Travel Costs

-The key to managing your Guatemala travel budget is flexibility and willingness to embrace local experiences.
 Eating at comedores instead of tourist restaurants, taking chicken buses instead of shuttles, and staying in less touristy towns can cut your costs by 40-50% while providing more authentic cultural experiences.

 Cookie Management